efficiently/laravel_authority-controller_app/README.md

 - role_user
 - permissions

-To utilize these tables, you can add the following methods to your `User` model.
+To utilize these tables, you can add the following methods to your `User` model (you can copy paste this [one](https://gist.githubusercontent.com/denvers/10828426/raw/530be8ffd4c6da5d363a3749b03b87ddad3a1702/User.php)).
 You will also need to create Role and Permission Model stubs.
 ```php
     //app/models/User.php
     public function roles()